Series: When Fine Hotels & Resorts Works (and When It Doesn’t)

 There is a second constraint that rarely gets discussed.

-FHR is not just a rebate.
+FHR is not just a rebate, it is a scarce rebate.

 Each Platinum card gives you a limited number of opportunities per year to deploy those $300 credits (timed around semi-annual resets).
 Once consumed, the marginal value of additional FHR nights drops sharply.